• Skip to primary navigation

 • CPOs must have leadership experience in order to manage not just their department, but also the organization’s culture and talent strategy.

-• Ability to analyze data: The terms “people analytics” and “agile” will appear regularly in job descriptions, cover letters, resumes, and interviews.
-CPOs must have a thorough understanding of the role’s technical needs, as well as the capacity to shift direction when data suggests it.
+• Ability to analyze data: “people analytics” and “agile” will appear regularly in job descriptions, cover letters, resumes, and interviews.
+CPOs must thoroughly understand the role’s technical needs and the capacity to shift direction when data suggests it.

 • Emotional intelligence: In order to establish a healthy business culture, a successful CPO must understand their own emotions as well as those of their coworkers.
 High emotional intelligence will aid in dispute resolution, equity and inclusion, and talent development.